-- 20.1 Automated storage and distribution devices may be utilized by nursing or hospice care facilities who maintain contracts for pharmaceutical services with licensed pharmacies and which provide contractual pharmaceutical services to patients in long term care facilities and shall comply with the following provisions: - 20.1.1 Documentation as to type of equipment, serial numbers, content, policies and procedures and location shall be maintained on-site in the pharmacy.
-Such documentation shall include: - a) name and address of the pharmacy where the automated pharmacy system is being used; - b) manufacturer's name and model; - c) description of how the device is used; - d) quality assurance procedures to determine continued appropriate use of the automated device: - e) policies and procedures for system operation, safety, security, accuracy, patient confidentiality, access and malfunction.
+- 20.1 Automated storage and distribution devices may be utilized by nursing or hospice care facilities who maintain contracts for pharmaceutical services with licensed pharmacies and which provide contractual pharmaceutical services to patients in long term care facilities; or licensed pharmacies, in the case of prescriptions available for delivery; and shall comply with the following provisions: - 20.1.1 Documentation as to type of equipment, serial numbers, content, policies and procedures and location shall be maintained on-site in the pharmacy.
+Such documentation shall include: - a) name and address of the pharmacy where the automated pharmacy system is being used;

-- 20.2 Automated storage and distribution devices shall have adequate security systems and procedures to prevent unauthorized access, to comply with federal and state regulations and maintain patient confidentiality. - 20.3 Records and/or electronic data kept by automated storage and distribution devices shall meet the following requirements: - a) All events involving the contents of the automated pharmacy system shall be recorded electronically; - b) Records shall be maintained by the pharmacy and shall be readily available to the Department.
-Such records shall include: - i) identity of system accessed; - ii) identification of the individual accessing the system; - iii) type of transaction; - iv) name, strength, dosage form, and quantity of the drug accessed; - v) name of the patient for whom the drug was accessed; - vi) such additional information as the pharmacist-in-charge may deem necessary. - c) A record of medications filled/stocked into an automated pharmacy system shall be maintained and shall include identification of the persons filling/stocking and checking for accuracy. - All containers of medications stored in the automated pharmacy system shall be packaged and labeled in accordance with federal and state laws and regulations. - 20.5 The automated pharmacy system shall provide a mechanism for securing and accounting for medications removed from and subsequently returned to the automated pharmacy system, in accordance with existing regulations. - 20.6 The automated pharmacy system shall provide a mechanism for storing and accounting for wasted medications or discarded medications in accordance with existing state and federal law. - 20.7 The pharmacist-in-charge shall establish policies and procedures that shall: - a) Assure that the automated pharmacy system is in good working order and accurately dispenses the correct strength, dosage form, and quantity of the drug prescribed while maintaining appropriate record-keeping and security safeguards. - b) Assure access to medications for the purposes of administration by authorized licensed personnel only. - c) Authorize individuals and determine levels of access to automated storage and distribution devices and ensure security of the system;.
+- b) manufacturer's name and model; - c) description of how the device is used; - d) quality assurance procedures to determine continued appropriate use of the automated device; - e) policies and procedures for system operation, safety, security, accuracy, patient confidentiality, access and malfunction. - 20.2 Automated storage and distribution devices shall have adequate security systems and procedures to prevent unauthorized access, to comply with federal and state regulations and maintain patient confidentiality. - 20.3 Records and/or electronic data kept by automated storage and distribution devices shall meet the following requirements: - a) All events involving the contents of the automated pharmacy system shall be recorded electronically; - b) Records shall be maintained by the pharmacy and shall be readily available to the Department.
+Such records shall include: - i) identity of system accessed; - ii) identification of the individual accessing the system; - iii) type of transaction; - iv) name, strength, dosage form, and quantity of the drug accessed; - v) name of the patient for whom the drug was accessed; - vi) such additional information as the pharmacist-in-charge may deem necessary. - c) A record of medications filled/stocked into an automated pharmacy system shall be maintained and shall include identification of the persons filling/stocking and checking for accuracy. - All containers of medications stored in the automated pharmacy system shall be packaged and labeled in accordance with federal and state laws and regulations. - 20.5 The automated pharmacy system shall provide a mechanism for securing and accounting for medications removed from and subsequently returned to the automated pharmacy system, in accordance with existing regulations. - 20.6 The automated pharmacy system shall provide a mechanism for storing and accounting for wasted medications or discarded medications in accordance with existing state and federal law. - 20.7 The pharmacist-in-charge shall establish policies and procedures that shall: - a) Assure that the automated pharmacy system is in good working order and accurately dispenses the correct strength, dosage form, and quantity of the drug prescribed while maintaining appropriate record-keeping and security safeguards.